Multifactor Authentication at TACC

 After typing in your password, you'll be prompted for "TACC Token Code:".
 At this point, turn to your mobile device/phone, open your authenticator application and enter in the current token displayed..

 • If you've paired with an authenticator app, open the app and the enter the six-digit number currently being displayed.
-If you mis-type the number, just wait till the app cycles (every 30-60 seconds) and try again with the next number (figure 9b).
+If you mis-type the number, just wait till the app cycles (every 30-60 seconds) and try again with the next number.

-• If you've paired with SMS, you'll receive a text message containing a six digit verification code (figure 9a).
+• If you've paired with SMS, you'll receive a text message containing a six digit verification code.
 Enter this code at the TACC Token Code: prompt.
 Please note that it may take up to 60 seconds for the text containing the token code to reach you.
 Each token code is valid for one login only and cannot be re-used.

 Unpairing your Device

-2. Similar to the pairing process, you must verify unpairing by entering your device's token code when prompted (Figures 8a and 8b).
+3. Similar to the pairing process, you must verify unpairing by entering your device's token code when prompted (Figure 8).

-3. Once you've unpaired with this device, you are free to pair again with another device or another method.
+4. Once you've unpaired with this device, you are free to pair again with another device or another method (Figure 9).
+If you had paired using an authentication app, be sure to remove the corresponding TACC entry.